Han Chinese: Identity

 The term "Han" not only refers to a specific ethnic collective, but also points to a shared ancestry, history, and cultural identity.
-The term "Huaxia" was used by the ancient Chinese philosopher Confucius's contemporaries during the Warring States period to elucidate the shared ethnicity of all Chinese; Chinese people called themselves Hua ren.
+The term "Huaxia" was used by the ancient Chinese philosopher Confucius's contemporaries during the Warring States period to elucidate the shared ethnicity of all Chinese; Chinese people called themselves "Hua people".

 The Warring States period led to the emergence of the Zhou-era Chinese referring to themselves as being Huaxia (literally 'the beautiful grandeur'): under the Hua–Yi distinction, a "Hua" culture (often translated as 'civilized') was contrasted to that of peoples perceived as "Yi" (often translated as 'barbarian') living on the peripheries of the Zhou kingdoms.

-Overseas Chinese who possess non-Chinese citizenship are commonly referred as "Hua people" or Huazu.
+Overseas Chinese who possess non-Chinese citizenship are commonly referred as Huaren or Huazu.
 The two respective aforementioned terms are applied solely to those with a Han background that is semantically distinct from Zhongguo ren which has connotations and implications limited to being citizens and nationals of China, especially with regard to ethnic minorities in China.

+In English, the terms "Han Chinese", "ethnic Chinese", and "Chinese" people, are often conflated.